2nd November 2020 – 8:22pm

 Valorant has also changed.
 No less than 4 patches have been deployed since the end of the Ignition Series in the United States.
 Sage has been nerfed (some would say killed), while Breach gained popularity thanks to his new options.
 On the weapon side, the Operator also took a hit.
 All of this, of course, requires a certain adaptability.

 Fortunately for the teams, Icebox and Skye are not yet available in competition.
 According to the latest news, Skye will be playable from 9th November, and Icebox from 24th November.
-However, with the issues related to the deployment of patch 1.11, Skye's release may be postponed by a week.
+However, with the issues related to the deployment of the patch 1.11, Skye's release may be postponed by a week.

 By the bye, Patch 1.11 played up during the competition.
 It caused many bugs among players, even after being taken out.
 The players of 100 Thieves were victims for example.
 Two of their players got stuck in left-handed mode while the latter bugs the sniper's aim.